Enumerative and Distributional Results for $d$-combining Tree-Child Networks: General Networks

 \subsection{Number of Reticulation Nodes}

-This section will contain the proof of Theorem~\ref{ll-gen-tc}.
-Since the proof for $d=2$ and $d\geq 3$ is different, we will split it into two subsections (Section~\ref{ll-d-2} and Section~\ref{ll-d-larger-2} below).
-A final subsection will contain the proof of Corollary~\ref{cor-1}.
+This section contains the proof of Theorem~\ref{ll-gen-tc}.
+Since the proof for $d=2$ and $d\geq 3$ is different, we split it into two subsections (Section~\ref{ll-d-2} and Section~\ref{ll-d-larger-2} below).
+A final subsection contains the proof of Corollary~\ref{cor-1}.